AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 If you got this error code, chances are you have interrupted the installation process manually in one way or another.
 What you can do is:

-- Don't close the installer window.
+- Do not close the installer window.
 When the installation is complete, it will close automatically.

 - If a dialogue window pops up during the installation, hit "Yes" to grant the installer the required permissions.
 Clicking "No" will cancel the installation.

-- Don't start other processes while the installation is in progress.
+- Do not start other processes while the installation is in progress.

 ### Error 1603: Fatal error during installation {#error-1603}